 CONCEPT DESIGNS for future sustainable building design & building materials

-Concept designs are design ideas that are relative new and in most cases unknown or never tried before and usually are radical new designs but can be adopted for today’s lifestyles and climate.
-With the event of global warming and green house effects, building structures are now designed with sustainability in mind.
-Building products, building design layouts, solar power, water saving systems, insulation, are all items that are part of a sustainable green policy now being adopted by governments and local authorities in Australia and the rest of the world.
+Concept designs are design ideas that are relatively new and in most cases unknown or never tried before and usually are radical new designs but can be adopted for today’s lifestyles and climate.
+With the event of global warming and greenhouse effects, building structures are now designed with sustainability in mind.
+Building products, building design layouts, solar power, water-saving systems, insulation, are all items that are part of a sustainable green policy now being adopted by governments and local authorities in Australia and the rest of the world.